rpy2/rpy2/doc/source/robjects.rst

-Care must be taken when assigning objects into an environment such as the Global Environment, as it can hide other objects with an identical name.
+Care must be taken when assigning objects into an environment such as the Global Environment, as this can hide other objects with an identical name.
-For example:
+The following example should make one measure that this can mean trouble if no care is taken:

 >>> globalEnv["pi"] = 123
 >>> robjects.r.pi
 123L
 >>>
 >>> robjects.r.rm("pi")
 >>> robjects.r.pi
 3.1415926535897931